jefscheepers/iRODS-User-Training/4_HPC_to_Data.md

 The course is meant for VSC users who want to integrate iRODS into their HPC workflows.

 ## Prerequisites
-Users should have a vsc-account and credits to submit jobs to the Tier-2 or Tier-1 system of KU Leuven, and be familiar with the workflow of writing job scripts.
+Users should have a VSC account, an iRODS account and credits to submit jobs to the Tier-2 or Tier-1 system of KU Leuven, and be familiar with the workflow of writing job scripts.
 They should have followed [the tutorial on the Python iRODS Client](3_Python_client.md).

 ## Link